LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 ```

+If a match is found and the fhir-server-config element `fhirServer/core/ifNoneMatchReturnsNotModified` is not configured or is set to `false`, the condition is treated as an error which will cause transaction bundles to fail, returning a status of `400` (Bad Request).
+For batch bundles, the entry response status will be `412` (Precondition Failed).

-If a match is found, the response bundle entry contains the location of the current resource and a status of `304` (Not Modified):
+If a match is found and the fhir-server-config element `fhirServer/core/ifNoneMatchReturnsNotModified` is set to `true`, the response bundle entry contains the location of the current resource and a response status of `304` (Not Modified):
 ```
 {
   "resourceType": "Bundle",